MariaLundgren/frozan/README.md

 #### Our locations

+-   As a user I want to know the opening hours of the ice cream shops.
+    - Next to the map in the our locations section the user can see the opening hours of the ice cream shops.
+-	As a user I want to know where the ice cream shops are located.
+    - If the user clicks on the marker at the google maps the adress of that ice cream shop appears on the map.
+-   As a user I want to see on where the map the ice cream shops are located.
+    - On the google maps in our locations section the user can see where on the map the ice cream shops are located with help from the marker on the map.

 Manual testing of google map.
 - When clicking on Göteborg button the map showes the ice cream shop location in Göteborg.
 - When hover in over the marker at the göteborg location the text "frozan Göteborg" shows.